BiAPoL/napari-clusters-plotter/README.md

 ![](https://github.com/BiAPoL/napari-clusters-plotter/raw/main/images/measure.png)

+Afterwards, you can save and/or close the measurement table.
+Also, close the Measure widget.

+## Time-Lapse Measurements
 If you have 3D time-lapse data this will automatically be detected.
 In case you have 2D time-lapse data you need to convert it into a suitable shape using the function: `Tools > Utilities > Convert 3D stack to 2D time-lapse (time-slicer)`, which can be found in the [napari time slicer](https://www.napari-hub.org/plugins/napari-time-slicer).
 Note that tables for time-lapse data will include an additional column named "frame", which indicates which slice in time the given row refers to.
 If you want to import your own csv files for time-lapse data make sure to include this column!

-Afterwards, you can save and/or close the measurement table.
-Also, close the Measure widget.

 ### Plotting